 “I don’t know.”
 Sarah grinned and teased, “It’s a man.
 He asked for you by name, said it was personal.”

 “Personal?
 I bet it’s just the police again.”
 In the last month they’d called more times than she could count.
 Always the same questions and the same answers.
-“No, I don’t know who might have wanted him dead.
+“No, I don’t know who might have wanted to kill Patrick.
 No, I don’t know who he was last with.
 No, I wasn’t really his girlfriend; we just had an arrangement…”

 She wound her way through the office, her shoulders slumped, and cautiously approached the secretary’s desk.

 “I have a call?”
 It was more a question than a statement.